petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/using-product-options.md

 !!! note
     After adding values, you cannot change the option type.
 You can use this type as an SKU contributor, and only one option can be selected when buying a product.
 The date/time values shown in the storefront use the user's locale.
 If the user doesn't have a locale, it uses the site's locale.

+!!! important
+    Currently, this feature is behind a release feature flag.
+Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 ## Applying an Option Template to a Product

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), and navigate to *Commerce* &rarr; *Products*.